Art and Design

 Art and Design Implementation:

-- The Art and Design long-term plan has been developed to ensure that art skills link well with the class themes each term and ensure a good coverage of skills over each phase of education.
+• The Art and Design long-term plan has been developed to ensure that art skills are well developed and revisited through our spiral curriculum to ensure a good coverage of skills over each phase of education.

-- Lessons incorporate the study of known artists and works of art.
+• Lessons incorporate the study of artists, designers, craft makers and architects, as well as artistic movements (such as cubism) and works of art.

-- Work is pitched and scaffolded to enable individuals to be stretched and challenged.
+• Learning is pitched and scaffolded to enable all learners to be stretched and challenged.

-- Pupils are given feedback during lessons to support them in developing their work further.
+• All pupils are given feedback during lessons to support them in developing their art skills further.

-- In the EYFS art activities are planned as part of adult led learning when introducing new skills and linked provision is planned within learning through play to ensure pupils have opportunities to explore and practise these skills independently.
+• In the EYFS, art activities are planned as part of adult-led learning when introducing new skills and linked provision is planned within learning through play to ensure all learners have opportunities to explore and rehearse these skills independently.

-- Assessment of skills happens on a lesson by lesson basis and this information is used to inform future lessons.
-The art and design skills ladder outlines clear expectations and progression of skills for each year group.
+• Assessment of skills and knowledge happens on a lesson by lesson basis and this information is used to inform future lessons and identify ‘high flyers’ in particular strands of art and design.
+And also, any children that may require additional support.

-- Pupils artwork is displayed in classrooms, along with photos or evidence of the processes involved in creating their final pieces.
+• Children’s artwork is displayed in classrooms, along with photos or evidence of the processes involved in creating their final pieces.
+EYFS, artwork is shared in the floorbook or the art gallery.
+Artwork is also showcased around school.

-- We hold an annual Arts Week that includes a wide range of enrichment opportunities (including visiting artists and trips to local galleries).
-We hold an art exhibition each year to display and celebrate the artwork produced during our annual arts week.
-Parents are invited to this exhibition.
+• We hold an annual Arts Week that includes a wide range of enrichment opportunities (including visiting artists and trips to local galleries).
+We hold an art exhibition each year to display and celebrate the artwork produced, where the whole school community is invited to enjoy our celebration of learning.

 Art and Design impact:

-As a year 6 artist, transitioning to secondary school, we aspire that pupils will have developed a wide range of art skills and techniques; an appreciation and love for art; know about great artists, craft makers and designers, and understand the historical and cultural development of different art forms.
+As a Year 6 artist transitioning to secondary school, we aspire that all learners will have developed a wide range of art skills and techniques; an appreciation and love for art; know about great artists, craft makers and designers and understand the historical and cultural development of different art forms.